skyvers/Aged-care/readme.md

 In previous step we created a `newInstance` method.
 Now, I want you to change the Bizlet and use the preSave() method instead of newInstance() as follows:

-- When we SAVE the patient record, check if the patientId is null - if it is null, assign a new DocumentNumber using `modulesUtil.getNextDocumentNumber` (similar to what you did for new instance)
+- When we SAVE the resident record, check if the residentId is null - if it is null, assign a new DocumentNumber using `modulesUtil.getNextDocumentNumber` (similar to what you did for new instance)
-- Add a condition to the Patient.xml called `hasID` which checks if `bean.getPatientId()!=null`
+- Add a condition to the Resident.xml called `hasID` which checks if `bean.getResidentId()!=null`
-- Only show the `patientID` field in the Patient view, if the `hasID` condition is true
+- Only show the `residentID` field in the Resident view, if the `hasID` condition is true

-1. In first step, go to `patientBizlet.java` and add new Bizlet go to source > override and implement method and select presave() from list and click on `Ok`
+1. In first step, go to `residentBizlet.java` and add new Bizlet go to source > override and implement method and select presave() from list and click on `Ok`

 ![presave](doc_src_img/chapter9/7.jpg "presave")